geraldotech/DevMap/ReactJS/README.md

 }

-// Using destruction and somando values
+// Using destructuring and somando values

 function Form() {
   function cadastrarUsuario(e) {